 Content and materials should avoid labels, examples, or imagery that may be construed as stereotyping or scapegoating.

 Trainers and facilitators should be familiar with the requirements of the Executive Order to help ensure that workplace training discussions, workshops, and programming are conducted in a manner that is consistent with the Executive Order.

 Academic and Classroom Instruction:

 The Executive Order does not prohibit discussing, as part of a larger course of academic instruction, the “divisive concepts” listed in the order in an objective manner and without endorsement.

 Currently, federal guidance issued under the Executive Order does not address classroom instruction or programs created and offered solely for students.

-For additional information regarding this guidance, or for assistance in reviewing training material, contact the Office of Equal Opportunity and Compliance or the Office of the General Counsel.
+For additional information regarding this guidance, or for assistance in reviewing training material, contact Equal Opportunity, Compliance & Title IX or the Office of the General Counsel.